bminer/node-blade/README.md

 - :nl2br
 - :cdata
-- :markdown
+- :markdown (must have it installed)
-- :coffeescript (use :cs as an alias)
+- :coffeescript (must have it installed) (use :cs as an alias if you want)
 - :stylus (must have it installed)

 And, you can add custom filters at runtime using the API.